 Absorb as much as you can!
 Pay attention, take notes, save your notes.
 It’s easy to think you’ll remember all of it, but before you know it, all the information that you thought was locked tight in your mind starts to fade.
 You owe it to yourself or whoever else might be paying your tuition to take all the information you can with you into your post-graduation life.
 You may never have the opportunity to have the undivided attention of such talented Chefs again, so take advantage.

 What’s your best memory at the CIA?

-Photo: Sarah Baldwin, CIA baking and pastry arts alumni and Creative Director at Ron Ben-Israel Cakes, New York, NY.
+Photo: Sarah Baldwin, CIA baking and pastry arts alumni and creative director at Ron Ben-Israel Cakes, New York City.